tinacms/rfcs/0012-inline-api.md

 title: Smaller Inline API Footprint
 ---

 The inline API is cumbersome and inserts a lot of DOM nodes that don't have any relevance to non-edit mode renders.
-There's a desire to clean up the work the user might have so they're production code is clean.
+There's a desire to clean up the work the user might have so their production code is clean.

 #### What this RFC is not